Available Bike-Related Services

 A dedicated bike route separated from cars crosses the George Washington Bridge, making it easy, fun, and convenient to commute to Columbia by bike from New Jersey.
 Biking between Fort Lee, NJ and Columbia University Medical Center (CUMC) takes about 15 minutes.
-Select the bike map layer in Google Maps to find your way by bike.

 Cycling to and from the train station is usually a faster way to travel.
 Bicycles are permitted on all NYC subways with the exception of folding bikes, which are not permitted on most NYC transit buses.
 The Long Island Rail Road and Metro-North Railroad have a one-time $5 permit that allows its riders to bring their bicycle onboard.

 Additionally, download the Columbia Bikes flyer which provides a quick overview of all the bicycle resources across our campuses.

 - Attend a Rules of the Road education class with Bike NY or learn about safe bicycling practices that are specific to NYC from the New York City Department of Transportation.

 - View these educational videos to learn techniques for improving your ride, your rights as a bicyclist, and how to ride safely on the road.

 - Become a safer rider through Traffic Skills 101, a free and convenient online course from the League of American Bicyclists.